 This summer's must-read: EVERY LINE OF YOU's twist after twist will have everyone talking about Lydia and Henry's complex Bonnie-and-Clyde relationship Elements of thriller, psychological drama and love: Her meets Girl, Interrupted with hints of Black Mirror This dark, modern twist on young love explores the complexity and scope of artificial intelligence while also examining bigger themes of humanity, revenge, grief, love and forgiveness

 With her debut novel for young adults, Every Line of You, Gibson has created a captivating, thought-provoking, tense thriller of a page-turner.
 Grieving for the loss of her family, her brother's death, dad's abandonment, and mum's breakdown, Lydia buries herself in her talent for coding and computer programming creating an Artificial Intelligence on whom she can depend.

-As the 'real' people around her continue to let her down she struggles to deal with her strong emotions including anger, jealousy, and guilt and her desire for vengeance, her AI, Henry, becomes a more sentient, conscious entity who outperforms even what Lydia considered was possible.
-As he gets stronger and more powerful Gibson employs horror and sci-fi elements to great effect.
-The scenes where Henry urges Lydia to implant him into her and he controls her are a clever way of looking at abusive controlling relationships and when Henry implants into another person, essentially body-snatching them, are unnerving and reminiscent of Stephanie Meyer's The Host.
+As the 'real' people around her continue to let her down, she struggles to deal with her strong emotions including anger, jealousy, and guilt and her desire for vengeance.
+Her AI, Henry, becomes a more sentient, conscious entity who outperforms even what Lydia considered was possible.
+As he gets stronger and more powerful, Gibson employs horror and sci-fi elements to great effect.
+The scenes where Henry urges Lydia to implant him into her and he controls her are a clever way of looking at abusive, controlling relationships and when Henry implants into another person, essentially body-snatching them, the scenes are unnerving and reminiscent of Stephanie Meyer's The Host.

-352 pages / Reviewed by Natalie McChrystal Plimmer
+352 pages / Reviewed by Natalie McChrystal Plimmer, librarian

 Suggested Reading Age 14+